usnistgov/fipy/README.txt

 The significant changes since version 2.1 are:

+- :ref:`CoupledEquations` are now supported.
+- A more robust mechanism for specifying :ref:`BoundaryConditions` is now used.
+- Most :class:`~fipy.meshes.mesh.Mesh`\es can be partitioned by :ref:`MeshingWithGmsh`.
+- "getter" and "setter" methods have been pervasively changed to Python properties.
+- :ref:`PYAMG` and :ref:`SCIPY` have been added to the :ref:`SOLVERS`.
+- FiPy can :ref:`RunUnderPython3`.
+- The functions of the :mod:`~fipy.tools.numerix` module are no longer included in the :mod:`fipy` namespace.
+See :mod:`examples.updating.update2_0to3_0` for details.
+- The test suite now runs much faster.
 - Tests can now be run on a full install using `fipy.test()`.
 - Grid classes now take an `Lx` argument.
-- The functions of the :mod:`~fipy.tools.numerix` module are no longer included in the :mod:`fipy` namespace.
-See :mod:`examples.updating.update2_0to3_0` for details.
-- Support for Python 3.
-Please see :ref:`RunningUnderPython3` for details.
+- Equations containing a :class:`~fipy.terms.transientTerm.TransientTerm`,
+  must specify the timestep by passing a ``dt=`` argument when calling :meth:`~fipy.terms.term.Term.solve` or :meth:`~fipy.terms.term.Term.sweep`.

 Tickets fixed in this release::